snipercup/CDDA-Content-Manager/doc/dialogeditor.md

 Clicking an expanded response will collapse it again.
 Uncheckig collapsed will expand all the topics.

-You can use this in combination with conditions to create the following visualisation (using refugee_beggar4 this time because it has conditions):
+You can use this in combination with conditions (explained below) to create the following visualisation (using refugee_beggar4 this time because it has conditions):

 ![image](https://i.imgur.com/pPNS4gE.png?1)